GoogleChrome/web.dev/src/site/content/en/fast/reduce-webfont-size/index.md

 ### Web font formats

-Today there are four font container formats in use on the web:
+Today there are two recommeded font container formats in use on the web:

 * [EOT](https://en.wikipedia.org/wiki/Embedded_OpenType)
 * [TTF](https://en.wikipedia.org/wiki/TrueType)
 * [WOFF](https://en.wikipedia.org/wiki/Web_Open_Font_Format)
 * [WOFF2](https://www.w3.org/TR/WOFF2/).

-[WOFF](http://caniuse.com/#feat=woff) and [WOFF 2.0](http://caniuse.com/#feat=woff2) enjoy the widest support, and WOFF 2.0 is supported by all modern browsers (excluding Internet Explorer 11).
+[WOFF](http://caniuse.com/#feat=woff) and [WOFF 2.0](http://caniuse.com/#feat=woff2) enjoy wide support and are supported by all modern browsers.

 * Serve WOFF 2.0 variant to modern browsers.
 * If absolutely necessary&mdash;such as if you still need to support Internet Explorer 11, for example&mdash;serve the WOFF as a fallback.
+* Alternatively, consider not using web fonts for legacy browsers and falling back to the system fonts.
+This may be more performant for older, more constrained, devices as well.
-* Since WOFF and WOFF 2.0 cover all bases for modern and legacy browsers still in use, use of EOT and TTF are no longer necessary.
-In fact, shipping EOT and TTF fonts will result in long web font download times.
+* Since WOFF and WOFF 2.0 cover all bases for modern and legacy browsers still in use, use of EOT and TTF are no longer necessary and can result in longer web font download times.

 ### Web fonts and compression

-A font is a collection of glyphs, each of which is a set of paths describing the letter form.
-Older formats can be compressed further using [GZIP](https://en.wikipedia.org/wiki/Gzip) or [Brotli](https://en.wikipedia.org/wiki/Brotli), but you should no longer concern yourself with these formats, less alone compressing them.

 Both WOFF and WOFF 2.0 have built-in compression.
-WOFF 2.0's internal compression uses Brotli, and can't be compressed any further by supported compression algorithms used on the web.
+WOFF 2.0's internal compression uses Brotli, and offers up to 30% better compression than WOFF.
 For more information, see [the WOFF 2.0 evaluation report](http://www.w3.org/TR/WOFF20ER/).

-{% Aside %}
-If WOFF is necessary to backfill support for browsers that don't support WOFF 2.0, you _can_ compress WOFF fonts using Brotli, but the savings are very likely not enough to justify the processing cost.
-{% endAside %}

 Finally, it's worth noting that some font formats contain additional metadata, such as [font hinting](https://en.wikipedia.org/wiki/Font_hinting) and [kerning](https://en.wikipedia.org/wiki/Kerning) information that may not be necessary on some platforms, which allows for further file-size optimization.
-Consult your font compressor for available optimization options, and if you take this route, ensure that you have the appropriate infrastructure to test and deliver these optimized fonts to each browser.
 For example, [Google Fonts](https://fonts.google.com/) maintains 30+ optimized variants for each font and automatically detects and delivers the optimal variant for each platform and browser.

 ## Define a font family with `@font-face`